Skip to content

 Conclusion:

 Hair properties.
 A difficult concept when you hear it for the first time.
-Now that you have read this blog post, you know that of the 5, 2 properties are important to test: 1.Porosity and 2.Elasticity.
-Apply the floating and wet stretch test, try it out.
-You just need to know how and when to do the tests.
-Write down your findings and don't forget to note the date so that you can always read back when you have determined your hair properties.
+Now that you have read this blog post, you know that of the 5, 2 properties are important to test: 1.
+Porosity and 2.
+Elasticity.
+Apply the float and wet stretch test, try it out.
+You only need to know how and when to do the tests.
+Write down your findings and don't forget to note the date so that you can always read back when you determined your hair properties.
 It will save you so much time, energy and money.
 Good luck!

 Read more